PulseBeat02/King-Mammoth-Error-Reporting/README.md

 # License

 This mod shall not be redistributed or modified unless given permission by the author, PulseBeat02.
-You may view these files, however, they are not meant for editing or recopying.
+You may view these files, however, they are not meant for editing or recopying for you to use.

 # More Important Information While Reading JAVA Files